-In addition to the POLYRATE 9.7 and NWCHEM input files, NWCHEMRATE uses several files of its own for input data, for storing restart information, and for output.
+In addition to the Polyrate 2017-C and NWChem input files, NWChemrate uses several files of its own for input data, for storing restart information, and for output.
 All these files have the name esp.fu#, where # denotes an integer.

-- esp.fu70 General NWCHEMRATE input data. - esp.fu71 NWCHEM input file for geometry optimization of reactant 1, if such optimization is going to be carried out. - esp.fu72 NWCHEM input file for geometry optimization of reactant 2, if the reaction studied is bimolecular and if such optimization is going to be carried out by means of the NWCHEM program. - esp.fu73 NWCHEM input file for geometry optimization of product 1, if such optimization is going to be carried out. - esp.fu74 NWCHEM input file for geometry optimization of product 2, if the reaction studied has two products and if such optimization is going to be carried out by means of the NWCHEM program. - esp.fu75 NWCHEM input file for geometry optimization of the saddle point or constrained optimization of a reaction path starting geometry, if such optimization is desired. - esp.fu76 reserved - esp.fu77 NWCHEM input file for geometry optimization of a well on the reactant side of the reaction path, if it exists and its optimization is going to be carried out by means of the methods in NWCHEM. - esp.fu78 NWCHEM input file for geometry optimization of a well on the product side of the reaction path, if it exists and its optimization is going to be carried out by means of the methods in NWCHEM.
+- esp.fu70 General NWChemrate input data. - esp.fu71 NWChem input file for geometry optimization of reactant 1, if such optimization is going to be carried out. - NWChem input file for geometry optimization of reactant 2, if the reaction studied is bimolecular and if such optimization is going to be carried out by means of the NWChem program. - esp. fu73 NWChem input file for geometry optimization of product 1, if such optimization is going to be carried out. - NWChem input file for geometry optimization of product 2, if the reaction studied has two products and if such optimization is going to be carried out by means of the NWChem program. - NWChem input file for geometry optimization of the saddle point or constrained optimization of a reaction path starting geometry, if such optimization is desired. - esp.fu76 reserved - NWChem input file for geometry optimization of a well on the reactant side of the reaction path, if it exists and its optimization is going to be carried out by means of the methods in NWChem. - NWChem input file for geometry optimization of a well on the product side of the reaction path, if it exists and its optimization is going to be carried out by means of the methods in NWChem.

-- esp.fu81 NWCHEM temporary input file, generated by NWCHEMRATE. - esp.fu82 NWCHEM temporary output file, generated by NWCHEM.
-If the NWCHEM calculation fails, it can be examined in order to find out why the failure occurred. - esp.fu83 Restart file to be read during a restart calculation (see Section 6.1). - esp.fu84 Restart file to be written during a restart calculation (see Section 6.1). - esp.fu85 NWCHEMRATE uses the NWCHEM database file to extract the final data after an NWCHEM run.
+- esp. fu81 NWChem temporary input file, generated by NWChemrate. - NWChem temporary output file, generated by NWChem.
+If the NWChem calculation fails, it can be examined in order to find out why the failure occurred. - esp. fu83 Restart file to be read during a restart calculation (see Section 6.1). - esp.fu84 Restart file to be written during a restart calculation (see Section 6.1). - NWChemrate uses the NWChem database file to extract the final data after an NWChem run.
 This file, esp.db, is, however, machine-readable only.
-Therefore, a subsequent NWCHEM job (esp.fu87) is run in order to convert this file to a human-readable format; the result of this file is esp.fu85. - esp.fu86 NWCHEM Hessian output file, generated by NWCHEM. - An NWCHEM input file with only two NWCHEM statements: restart and task rtdbprint.
-This file must be present in the work directory prior to starting the NWCHEMRATE job, although the supplied version of taxi will generate this file if it is missing.
+Therefore, a subsequent NWChem job (esp.fu87) is run in order to convert this file to a human-readable format; the result of this file is esp.fu85. - esp.fu86 NWChem Hessian output file, generated by NWChem. - An NWChem input file with only two NWChem statements: restart and task rtdbprint.
+This file must be present in the work directory prior to starting the NWChemrate job, although the supplied version of taxi will generate this file if it is missing.

-Note that this file usage is consistent with Section 17 of the POLYRATE manual.
-Note also that esp stands for electronic structure package, and fu stands for FORTRAN unit.
+Note that this file usage is consistent with Section 19 of the Polyrate manual.
+Note also that esp stands for electronic structure package, and fu stands for Fortran unit.
 Finally note that esp.fu76 is reserved for future use.

 In addition, there are two additional files to be discussed.
 The first, discussed in Section 3, is taxi.
-This shell script is used by NWCHEMRATE to call NWCHEM.
+This shell script is used by NWChemrate to call NWChem.
 The second is the job control script (the jobname.jc file).
-This file prepares an NWCHEMRATE job for execution by making a working directory with a unique name, copying all files to the appropriate names, and making sure all necessary files are present and all environmental variables are defined.
-It also, after the NWCHEMRATE run, copies all the relevant output files back to their final destination and clean up any work directories.
+This file prepares an NWChemrate job for execution by making a working directory with a unique name, copying all files to the appropriate names, and making sure all necessary files are present and all environmental variables are defined.
+It also, after the

+NWChemrate run, copies all the relevant output files back to their final destination and clean up any work directories.
 The use of such a file, although not necessary, is highly recommended.
 A general example is provided in the exe directory, and each test job (see Section 8) also has a .jc file that can be used as a template.